ljackson330/acit3495_as2/README.md

 ### Usage

-The included deploy script will handle building your Docker images, and run through applying each of the Kubernetes configurations in ./k8s
+The included deploy script (local) will handle building your Docker images, and run through applying each of the Kubernetes configurations in ./k8s

 ```